SHAM LABS

 and the one who questions it.

-CHAPTER 8 THE AGREEMENT
+THE AGREEMENT

 Before you move on, pause.

-The one calibrated to survive family expectations.
+The one that has been calibrated to succeed in family expectations.

 Professional hierarchies.